nytimes/NYTPhotoViewer/README.md

 NYTPhotoViewer is a slideshow and image viewer that includes double tap to zoom, captions, support for multiple images, interactive flick to dismiss, animated zooming presentation, and more.

+With LifeCycle delegation you can change your view acord to the gallery state.
+If you push from a UINavigationController you can hide statusBar to prevent overlap with close and share buttons.

 ## Demo

 ![Demo GIF](Images/photo_viewer.gif)